Download our FREE The Educating Parent Resource Directories today! Plus... more FREE resources!

 It is easy to spend a small fortune when we begin teaching our children at home but it isn't necessary.
 There are many ways we can source free and inexpensive resources, or find appropriate substitutes.
 If this doesn't come naturally to you join a local homeschooling group - you'll soon catch the bug and begin to see the educational potential of just about anything!

 There are a few homeschooling forums that specialize in trading resources.
 These three seem to be popular - each one has its own 'flavour' and some may be busier than others, but it is worth pinning a 'wanted' notice on any online support group or forum if you are looking for something in particular.
+You can find these listed in the Support Groups Resource Directory.
+You'll also find a couple of groups specifically set up to help you find group discounts to educational resources and programs.

 Was this article helpful?
 Was it worth $1.00 to you?
 Your gift of $1 or more helps to keep this site operating offering encouragement and reassurance to families wanting better outcomes for their children.